 4. Sunday Cineclub

 What is it?
 South Social Film Festival has teamed up with BFI Player for a regular Sunday evening screening and a Zoom Q&A with the filmmaker behind it.
-Look out for the brilliant ‘A Fantastic Woman’ and director Sebastian Lelio fielding questions on June 28.
+Look out for the brilliant ‘A Fantastic Woman’ and director Sebastian Lelio fielding questions from 7pm on Sunday, July 12.